The Staffing Trap Keeping Community FIs From Growing

 The instinct when facing a staffing problem is to find better ways to recruit.
 That’s understandable.
 But it frames the solution around a variable your institution can’t fully control.

-A more productive question is this: what if the branch model itself didn’t require a full team to deliver a full member experience?
+A more productive question is this: what if the branch model itself didn’t require a full team to deliver a full customer experience?

 The shift is subtle but significant.
 Instead of asking “how many people do we need to open this branch?” the question becomes “how do we make the people we have more effective?”